Match Group quarterly revenue beats on higher Tinder subscribers

 Tinder, which according to recent reports accounts for about two-thirds of Match’s overall valuation, reported 4.7 million average subscribers in the quarter, 1.3 million higher than last year.

-A recent redesign of Tinder, which has made ‘swipe left’ and ‘swipe right’ a point of pop culture conversations, has helped the app raise engagement, Match said.
+Recent new campaigns at Tinder, which has made “swipe left” and “swipe right” a point of pop culture conversations, have helped the app raise engagement, Match said.

 Revenue for the three months ended March 31 rose about 14 percent to $464.6 million, slightly better than the average analyst expectation of $463.7 million, according to IBES data from Refinitiv.